jwan0714/PFR-MicroPortal-Documentation/usage.md

 mv nextflow /powerplant/workspace/hraxxx/nf-core/bin
 ```
 ### nf-core Installation
-In the same nf-core folder, you can install nf-core/tools from PYPI using pip
+In the same nf-core folder, you can install nf-core/tools from PYPI using pip:
 ```bash
 pip install nf-core
 ```